 If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your study abroad program.
 Visit the Deadlines and Events Calendar for travel grant deadlines.

 Students must complete the online Elon University study abroad application by the published deadline.
 See the Deadline and Events Calendar for the most up-to-date deadline information.
-Applications are generally accepted one year in advance.
+Applications are generally accepted up to one year in advance.

 A successful semester abroad is dependent upon adequate preparation.
 Students will participate in a series of mandatory orientations during the semester prior to studying abroad.
 These orientations will address issues of academic, cultural, logistical, financial, and personal preparation, as well as health and safety.
 Failure to participate in the required orientations will result in dismissal from the program.
 Any financial losses incurred by this dismissal, including program fees and international airfare, are the student's full responsibility.

-Study Abroad Student Ambassadors (SASAs) are GEC student representatives who have participated in one or more study abroad programs, and have been trained to speak about their experiences.
-You can be in touch with current SASAs via email, or contact past study abroad participants who have attended your program.
-They are looking forward to hearing from you!
+Global Ambassadors (GAs) are GEC student representatives who have participated in one or more study abroad programs, and have been trained to speak about their experiences.
+You can be in touch with current GAs via email.

 Embassy, Consulate, and Visa Resources